 Normal positive pressure inside the tank is around 700 to 800 mmWG (millimeters of Water Gauge) or 0.0686 bars to 0.0785 bars.

 The high-pressure setting for the pressure unit of a P/V valve is 1,400 mmWG or 0.1372931 bars.

 Meanwhile, cargo tank design pressure is tested at 2,500 mmWG or 0.245 bars.

 Over-pressurization is not the only hazard that we should be concerned about.

-Sometimes, the cargo tank’s pressure drops due to change in temperature or heavy rolling.
-This is where vacuum valve operates.
+Sometimes, the cargo tank’s pressure drops due to changes in temperature or heavy rolling.
+This is where the vacuum valve operates.

 We do have to consider that vacuum valves should not be operated when discharging flammable cargoes.
-Instead of air, we should use inert gas in this case.
+Instead of air, we must use inert gas in this case.

 P/V valves’ pressure and vacuum unit are separate but coming from the same line.

 During purging or inerting, I saw practices wherein the manual lifting handle of the pressure unit is tied to keep it open.
 This is common in tanker ships.

 However, this is dangerous.
 Let me explain why.